 Conventional Advertisements – Ezoic and Google Adsense

 Google Adsense is the go to platform for website owners to monetize their website with ads.
 After you’ve built your blog to have 10,000+ unique visitors a month, you can then utilize premium level publishers like Ezoic and Mediavine which optimize your ads infrastructure to generate the most earnings possible.
-Mediavine and Ezoic require at least 10,000 to 25,000 unique views a month.
-With this money, depending on your niche of course, you can probably generate $100-$500 a month with ads alone.
+Mediavine and Ezoic require at least 10,000 to 25,000 sessions a month.
+With this traffic, depending on your niche of course, you can probably generate $100-$500 a month with ads alone.
 Mediavine has changed their requirements to 50,000 sessions a month in order to qualify.
 This is double what they required in the past.

 If you’re a blogger reading this post and want to give Ezoic a shot, I would 110% recommend it.
 You can easily apply on Ezoic’s website if you meet the traffic threshold.
 Also, feel free to ask me any questions you have on the platform.